susanne-sundseth/Git-GH-for-writers/Section 1 Getting Started.md

 * Typically exists locally and remotely but they not always in sync.

 You can create a repo locally and then push it to GitHub but easier to create in GitHub and then clone locally.
-* Be sure to include a ReadMe.md file.
+* Always include a ReadMe.md file.
 It is the documentation for the repo.
-* After the repo is created in GitHub, click the **<>Code** button to copy the URL.
+* After the repo is created in GitHub, click the **<>Code** button to access and copy the URL.
 You can then use the command below to clone the repo locally.
 You can also opt to open the repo with GitHub Desktop.

     ```
     git clone https://github.com/<user>/<repo>
     ```